1 Introduction

 7 Conclusion

 While this study provides a foundational understanding of Brunei’s housing market, there are opportunities for future improvements.
-Incorporating a Bayesian framework for a one-shot imputation process could enhance the robustness of data handling, especially in the presence of high sparsity.
+Implementing a Bayesian framework for a one-shot imputation process could enhance the robustness of data handling, especially in the presence of missingness.
 Additionally, conducting a sensitivity analysis of the spatial weight matrix would further refine model specifications and provide deeper insights into the spatial dynamics of property prices.

 The findings of this study have practical implications for housing policy and market interventions in Brunei.
 They emphasise the need for spatially adjusted measures, such as incorporating spatial weights into the Residential Property Price Index (RPPI), to better capture regional variations and provide more representative insights into housing market trends.
 The hotspot analysis also revealed persistent pricing disparity between urban and regional areas, which policymakers can take into account in order to foster sustainable and equitable market development.